 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact IX.
 HAZARDS AND HAZARDOUS MATERIALS.
-Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? x b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? x d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? x a-b.
-The proposed project consists of a 109-lot residential subdivision.
+Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? x a-b.
+The proposed project consists of a 150-lot residential subdivision.
 Typical construction materials would be utilized during development of the subdivision.
 Occupants of the subdivision would typically utilize household cleaners (e.g., cleanser, bleach, etc.), fertilizer, and potentially limited use of common pesticides.
 These uses would be similar to other residential development in the area.
 The proposed project is not located along a hazardous materials transportation corridor (LMEA p.
 9.1-14 and Figure 9.1-4).
-Development of the project site would involve the demolition of the existing irrigation system (including the standpipes) and the removal of the remains of the former homestead.
-However, these structures are made of concrete and therefore, would not expose individuals or the environment to asbestos containing materials or lead based paint.
-Therefore, impacts would be less than significant.
+Therefore, no impacts would occur.

 - c.
-The project site is located within a quarter mile of an existing or proposed school.
-Specifically, Lancaster Baptist School and West Coast Baptist College are located approximately 0.2 miles southeast of the project site.
-However, the proposed project is not anticipated to emit hazardous emissions or handle hazardously/acutely hazardous materials.
+The project site is not located within a quarter mile of an existing or proposed school.
+The closest school to the project site is Vineyard Christian School approximately .6 miles south of the project site.
 Therefore, no impacts would occur. - d.
-A Phase I Environmental Site Assessment was prepared for the proposed project by Partner Engineering and Science, Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report, Proposed Residential Development, East Lancaster Boulevard and 40th Street East Lancaster, California 93534" and dated July 23, 2020.
+A Phase I Environmental Site Assessment was prepared for the proposed project by GeoTek Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report, Tentative Tract Map 61817, Lancaster, Los Angeles County, California 93535" and dated April 12, 2021.

-As part of the environmental site assessment, a site visit was conducted on July 21, 2020.
+As part of the environmental site assessment, a site visit was conducted on April 2, 2021.
 No hazardous materials/waste were observed at the subject site.
 No evidence of environmental concerns, including hazardous material disposal, sewage discharge, wells, septic systems, underground or above ground (UST/AST) storage tanks, or stressed vegetation, was observed on the project site.